paul-thebaud/v-phone-input/docs/guide/getting-started.md

 # Getting started

-VPhoneInput aims to provide international phone number tools for Vuetify and Vue 3.
+VPhoneInput aims to provide international phone number tools for Vue and Vuetify.

 Depending on your needs, you should get start with one of the following: